 Legal Guidance for Albuquerque Victims of Car Crashes

 Side-impact crashes have increased over the past two decades, and they are among the most deadly collisions, especially when there are children in the car.
 Children’s heads are the most vulnerable parts of their bodies.
 One in three child fatalities from crashes is caused by side-impact collisions that result in head trauma.
-At the Fine Law Firm, our car accident attorneys represent Albuquerque residents and other individuals who have been harmed by careless drivers.
+At the Fine Law Firm, our Albuquerque car accident attorneys represent New Mexico residents and other individuals who have been harmed by careless drivers.

 Holding a Negligent Driver Liable for Damages